ridgey28/svelte-guessing-game/README.md

 ## Follow the Tutorial
 [New Svelte 5 Guessing Game 2024](https://wp.me/poe8j-4e7)

-Svelte 5 is currently in development and things may change in the near future causing it to break.
+Svelte 5 has officially been released.

 ## Run Locally